LucasBest/WaterLogging/README.md

 ## Running the App

-The Watter Logging Xcode project is ready to run the Water Logging app on the iOS Simulator.
-Simply choose the "Watter Loggin" scheme and an iOS Simulator in the simulator dropdown and click the "Run" button.
+The Water Logging Xcode project is ready to run the Water Logging app on the iOS Simulator.
+Simply choose the "Water Loggin" scheme and an iOS Simulator in the simulator dropdown and click the "Run" button.

 ## Testing

 I have set up one unit test and one UI test in the Water Logging testing targets.
 There could absolutely be more test coverage but in the interest of time I just added basic tests to show what a typical unit test and ui test could and should look like.
 The two tests that are there should pass when testing the target.

 ## Architecture

+### Language

+I am most familiar with the Swift programming language so Water Logging is written entirely in Swift using the most recent version as of the time of development which is Swift 5.2.

 ### UI